tinne26/kage-desk/tutorials/intro/06_uniforms.md

 So... can we pass additional parameters to the shaders?

-The answer to this question are uniforms: uniforms are variables whose values can be set from your code running on the CPU.
+The answer to this question is yes: **uniforms** are variables whose values can be set from your code running on the CPU.

-As an exercise, now we will try to draw a circumference using a shader.
+In order to show how to use uniforms, we will try to draw a circumference using a shader now.
 Our draw function looked like this in the last chapter:
 ```Golang
 func (self *Game) Draw(screen *ebiten.Image) {
 	// create draw options